HardisonCo/.github/international/united-kingdom/gb-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with gb_Health systems in United Kingdom.
+This document outlines how HMS-CUR is integrated with gb-health systems in United Kingdom.